-The group operates a total cost to company ('CTC') philosophy whereby cash remuneration, and certain guaranteed benefits form part of employees' fixed total CTC remuneration.
-With effect from 2023 all employees will participate in a group bonus scheme as set out in this report.
+The group operates a total cost to company ('CTC') philosophy whereby cash remuneration, and certain guaranteed benefits form part of the employees fixed total CTC remuneration.

+All employees participate in a group bonus scheme as set out in this report.
 GEC members also participate in a cash settled long term incentive scheme.
-In addition there are a number of non financial incentives associated with working for Bell Equipment which encompass shared values on governance and social responsibility, and an inclusive culture which promotes a safe and sustainable working environment, personal development and career opportunities.
+There are also a number of non financial incentives associated with working for Bell Equipment which encompass shared values on governance and social responsibility, and an inclusive culture which promotes a safe and sustainable working environment, personal development and career opportunities.